richonguzman/LoRa_APRS_iGate/README.md

 - 2024.06.08 Callsign Validation for all Station that iGate/Digi hears.
 - 2024.05.27 Battery Monitor for internal and External Voltages (to make board sleep and avoid low discharge of batterys) T-Beam boards now with Battery readings as well.
 - 2024.05.23 Forced Reboot Mode added.
-- 2024.05.22 Experimental backup-Digirepeater-Mode when "only" iGate mode loses WiFi connection added.
+- 2024.05.22 Experimental backup-Digipeater-Mode when "only" iGate mode loses WiFi connection added.
 - 2024.05.20 WebConfig update to control whether Messages and Objects should be Tx to RF.
 - 2024.05.17 HELTEC Wireless Stick Lite v3 support added.
 - 2024.05.14 BME modules will be autodetected (I2C Address and if it is BME280/BMP280/BME680).